confiscar/GorillaEbolaSimulation/README.md

 ### Prerequisites

 The program was developed using **Mason** and **Java SDK 11**.
 The Mason library and supporting libraries can be obtained from [here](https://cs.gmu.edu/~eclab/projects/mason/).
+This program uses [picocli](https://github.com/remkop/picocli) to parse the shell parameters.
+Picocli is included in the program files, meaning no additional installation is needed.

 ### Installing